Wright Model EX

-The Vin Fiz Flyer was an early Wright Brothers Model EX pusher biplane that in 1911 became the first aircraft to fly coast-to-coast across the U.S., a journey that took almost three months.
+The Wright Model EX is an early biplane built by the Wright Brothers.
+It is a scaled-down, single-seat derivative of the Wright Model B designed specifically for exhibition flying (hence the "EX" designation).
+Two examples were built.
+One of them—the Vin Fiz Flyer—in 1911 became the first aircraft to fly coast-to-coast across the U.S., a journey that took almost three months.

+Design

+The Model EX was a three-bay, unstaggered biplane with equal-span wings.
+A tail with twin rudders was carried on an open truss.
+The pilot sat next to the engine on the leading edge of the lower wing, and power was supplied to two two-bladed pusher propellers via chain drives.
+The undercarriage consisted of long skids that extended far to the front of the aircraft, and which were each fitted with dual mainwheels.
+A tailskid protruded to the rear of the aircraft.

+The Model EX would be the first Wright design manufactured completely at their new factory.

 History

 The publisher William Randolph Hearst had offered a US$50,000 prize to the first aviator to fly coast to coast, in either direction, in less than 30 days from start to finish.

-Calbraith Perry Rodgers, grandnephew of naval hero Oliver Hazard Perry, and an avid yachtsman and motorcycle racer, had taken about 90 minutes of instruction from Orville Wright in June 1911 before soloing, and had won an $11,000 air endurance prize in a contest in August.
+Calbraith Perry Rodgers, grandnephew of naval hero Oliver Hazard Perry and an avid yachtsman and motorcycle racer, had taken about 90 minutes of instruction from Orville Wright in June 1911 before soloing, and had won an $11,000 air endurance prize in a contest in August.
 Rodgers became the first private citizen to buy a Wright airplane, a Wright Model B modified and called the Model EX.
 The plane's 35 horsepower (26 kilowatt) engine allowed a speed of 50 mph at 1000 ft.

 Since the airplane would need a considerable support crew, Rodgers persuaded J. Ogden Armour, of meatpacking fame, to sponsor the attempt, and in return named the plane after Armour's new grape soft drink Vin Fiz.
 The support team rode on a three-car train called the Vin Fiz Special, and included Charlie Taylor, the Wright brothers' bicycle shop and aircraft mechanic, who built their first and later engines and knew every detail of Wright airplane construction; Rodgers' wife Mabel; his mother; reporters; and employees of Armour and Vin Fiz.

 The flight began at 4:30 pm, September 17, 1911, when Rodgers took off from the Sheepshead Bay Race Track in Brooklyn, New York.
 Although the plan called for a large number of stops along the way, in the end there were 75, including 16 crashes, and Rodgers was injured several times.
 Taylor and the team of mechanics rebuilt the Vin Fiz Flyer when necessary, and only a few pieces of the original plane actually made the entire trip.